Hey, I'm Rohith!

 'how can we better the experience of using this technology?'

-By engaging in multi-disciplinary and highly collaborative research, I have gained research experience in a number of areas that include but are not limited to:
+By engaging in multi-disciplinary and highly collaborative research, I have gained research experience in a number of XR areas that include but are not limited to:

-Perceptions of distance, size, sound, temperature, and affordances in virtual reality
+Perceptions of distance, size, sound, temperature, and affordances

-Writing and artwork in virtual reality
+Writing and artwork

-Virtual humans and user-devoted attention
+Conversational Virtual humans and user-devoted attention

-Perceived levels of usability and workload associated with virtual and augmented reality
+Perceived levels of usability and workload

 ★ Intersection of tangibles and XR technologies